Peace Corps Programs

 - Masters of Science in International Policy Management

 As is indicated at the Peace Corps website, for many Peace Corps Coverdell Fellows, this is an opportunity to combine academic and professional endeavors with your desire to work in underserved communities.
 At the same time, it allows the Fellow to reintegrate into a community and do something meaningful after your experience abroad.

 Through the Peace Corps Coverdell Fellows Program at KSU, you will receive a 9-credit tuition waiver and stipend for fall and spring semesters.
 The program offers Graduate Research Assistantships to Peace Corps Fellows for up to four academic semesters in this degree program.
 RPCV Fellows are responsible for any premium tuition, student fees, and mandatory health insurance.

 There is a two-part application process, both due by April 1:

 - First, you apply to one of the four graduate programs listed above.

 Acceptance into a graduate program does not guarantee automatic acceptance into KSU's Fellows/USA program.
-If you would like to be considered for the KSU Coverdell Fellows Program for fall of each year, you need to submit an application by July 1.
+If you would like to be considered for the KSU Coverdell Fellows Program for fall of each year, you need to submit an Peace Corps application by April 1.
 Earlier applications are strongly recommended.